Climate Change and Gardens: PlantNetwork Conference 2019

 8-9 May 2019 at Abbotsbury Subtropical Gardens, Dorset

 Climate change can be a politically divisive subject.
 Irrespective of the causes of climate change, horticulturists in Britain and Ireland are undoubtedly seeing the effects of a changing climate in their gardens, arboreta and plant collections.
 More extreme weather events, rising global temperatures, and changing rainfall patterns are just some of the challenges facing botanic and public gardens.
-The PlantNetwork Climate Change Conference provides a platform to discuss some of the challenges facing gardens – and looks at opportunities that might also emerge.
+The PlantNetwork Climate Change Conference provided a platform to discuss some of the challenges facing gardens – and looked at opportunities that might also emerge.

 - Peter Gibbs, Weather Forecaster and Chair of BBC Radio 4’s Gardeners’ Question Time

 - Dr Helen Hoyle, Senior Lecturer in Healthy Built Environments at the University of the West of England : “Evolution in action?
 Public perception of non-native planting in the designed urban landscape.”